Trump rips into Sessions as being "very weak" on Clinton

 "If he was going to recuse himself he should have told me before he took the job and I would have picked somebody else," Trump said.

 Trump was asked by reporters during a White House intern photo-op on Monday whether Sessions would resign.
-He rolled his eyes.
+He rolled his eyes in response.

 Sessions first said in March that he would step aside from a federal investigation into alleged ties between Trump's surrogates and intermediaries for the Russian government, which came as questions swirled into whether — as a part of the Trump campaign — Sessions also met with Russian officials.